Brightly coloured garden bean bag chair in orange patterned fabric contrasing with a black painted fence, green foliage, and bright red geums.

 I like to think about it in terms of how I see myself sitting when I’m there.
 Will I be curled up on a bean bag with a book?
 Lounging languorously in the sun?
 Belly-laughing with friends?
 Contemplatively admiring the view?

-Whether you want to turn the energy up high or dial it down, is the place to start to ensure the colour palette you choose does not jar.
-For a zen garden space, you’ll focus on cool calm complementing colours and keep contrast to a minimum.
-Alternatively, add bounce with jewel hues and warmth.
-Find out more about colour and mood from garden designer Ann-Marie Powell.
+Deciding whether you want to turn the energy up high or dial it down, is the place to start to ensure the colour palette you choose does not jar.

 2. Take inspiration